adamhale-exe/lendlogic_frontend/README.md

-# LendLogic-app
+# LendLogic
 [Link](https://lendlogic-frontend.vercel.app/) to the app deployed on Vercel.
 [Video](https://youtu.be/WsQBYR9njp8) presentation of our app.
 [Backend here](https://github.com/adamhale-exe/lendlogic_backend)

 ## The Brief